liqi16/Cloud-Blockchain-Fusion-Framework/README.md

  - cd ./fabric-samples/cbfm
  - Run the script startFabric.sh to start blockchain network, install smart contract, and instantiate smart contract
  - cd ./ca
  - Run the script compileCA.sh to compile CA program.
-Run the script runCA.sh to the CA program.
+Run the script runCA.sh to start the CA program.
  - cd ../cloud
  - Run the script compileCloud.sh to compile Cloud program.
-Run the script runCloud.sh to the Cloud program.
+Run the script runCloud.sh to start the Cloud program.
  - cd ../client
  - Run the script compileClient.sh to compile Client program.
-Run the script runClient.sh to the Client program.
+Run the script runClient.sh to start the Client program.